-Have you noticed some greyish white in your pool?
+Have you noticed some greyish white scales in your pool?
 Or some discoloration right around the water line in your pool?
 Or even some crusty deposits in the corner of your pool?
-If yes, those are deposits.
+If yes, those are calcium deposits.

-REMOVING DEPOSITS FROM YOUR POOL
+REMOVING CALCIUM DEPOSITS FROM YOUR POOL

 This must be one of the many questions on the mind of a pool owner.I would be giving 5 ways on how to remove calcium deposits from your pool.